Why is it hard to find information on gardening in clay soils?

 Mulch placed on top of the soil maintains moisture and adds organic matter to the soil as it decomposes, making the soil less likely to compact.
 Mulch should be refreshed annually to replace that which has decomposed.
 Do not allow mulch to touch the trunk or stems of plants as it can affect the vascular system just under the bark.

-Irrigation is usually most successful when using the “cycle and soak” method, as it can increase the absorption depth in clay soils.
-Clay soils are more likely to “pool” water on top of the soil, as the percolation rate is slowed due to small particle size.
-If there is a slope, the water will “run off” of clay soil after the top few inches have absorbed what it can, and water will not penetrate deeper in the soil.
-With a “resting time” between the additions of water, the soil has time to finish absorbing the first addition and will likely absorb additional moisture.
-Adding compost breaks up the small spaces and helps with internal drainage.
+If there is a slope, the water will “run off” of clay soil after the top few inches have absorbed what it can, and water will not penetrate any deeper in the soil.
+Cycling the irrigation with a “resting time” (usually a minimum of two hours) between the additions of water gives the soil time to finish absorbing the first addition of water.
+Watch the irrigation run and stop it when the water starts to “run off”.
+This will avoid wasting water that will not be absorbed if all the water is applied at one time.
+After a resting time, it will then likely absorb additional moisture.
+Adding compost breaks up the small spaces and helps with internal drainage, enabling the soil to absorb moisture more efficiently.

 Some helpful ways to check your soil to see if it drains well is to perform a Drainage Test.
+(Did I mention that before?
+It must be important!)

+As I said before, I am hesitant to post lists of plants to be used in certain conditions because there are so many variables at play that cannot be considered.
 Please use this list as a GUIDE and realize that every situation is different.
 Hopefully you will have some successes and not too many failures.

 Shade Trees